 |is toward retirees.|

 |Wages are taxed at normal rates, and your marginal state tax rate is %.|

 Jennifer Mansfield, CPA, JD/LLM-Tax, is a Certified Public Accountant with more than 30 years of experience providing tax advice.
 SmartAsset’s tax expert has a degree in Accounting and Business/Management from the University of Wyoming, as well as both a Masters in Tax Laws and a Juris Doctorate from Georgetown University Law Center.
 Jennifer has mostly worked in public accounting firms, including Ernst & Young and Deloitte.
 She is passionate about helping provide people and businesses with valuable accounting and tax advice to allow them to prosper financially.
 Jennifer lives in Arizona and was recently named to the Greater Tucson Leadership Program.

 We pay $30 for 30 minutes on the phone to hear your thoughts on what we can do better.
 Please enter your email if you'd like to be contacted to help.

 Pennsylvania Retirement Taxes

-While the northeast is generally considered a poor region for retirement because of its high cost of living and high taxes, Pennsylvania may be an exception.
+While the Northeast is generally considered a poor region for retirement because of its high cost of living and expensive taxes, Pennsylvania may be an exception.
 While living expenses in the Philadelphia area are above average, the rest of the state has a fairly low cost of living.

 Retirement taxes in Pennsylvania are also low.
 The state fully exempts all income from Social Security or from retirement accounts like a 401(k) or an IRA.
 It also exempts pension income for seniors (60 or older).
 While its property tax rates are somewhat higher than average, the average total sales tax rate is 6.34%, among the 20 lowest in the U.S. Want to know all about Pennsylvania’s retirement taxes?
 We’ve got you covered.
 Read on.